UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

       Large-Globular-Type α β
 ```

-The type of objects of a noncoherent large wild higher precategory:
+The type of objects of a noncoherent large ω-precategory:

 ```agda
   obj-Noncoherent-Large-ω-Precategory : (l : Level) → UU (α l)